b3yond/solidarityGame/CONCEPT.md

 * Busdriver: Drive from station to station, control tickets
 * Truckdriver: Drive from station to station, load and unload cargo
 * Delivery: bringing packages to houses
+* Tailor: refine mushrooms to cloth, puzzle it to more and more complicated clothing
 * Build: constructing buildings for private space or public usage
 * Bank robber: attack banks to steal money for projects to use
 * Distribute Flyers: stand in the city and give flyers to people